Evaru Meelo Koteeswarulu

-Evaru Meelo Koteeswarulu, previously known as Meelo Evaru Koteeswarudu, is an Indian Telugu-language television game show.
-It is the official Telugu adaptation of Britain's game show Who Wants to Be a Millionaire?.
+Evaru Meelo Koteeswarulu, previously known as Meelo Evaru Koteeswarudu, is an Indian Telugu-language television quiz show.
+It is the official Telugu version of based on the British game show Who Wants to Be a Millionaire?.
 It was produced by BIG Synergy for its first four seasons and was aired on Star Maa.
 The first three seasons were hosted by actor Nagarjuna with the fourth being hosted by actor Chiranjeevi.

 In 2021, after the completion of the first four seasons (2014–2017), the show was revamped with a new title Evaru Meelo Koteeswarulu under the production of Studio Next with Sun TV Network buying its broadcasting rights.
 It started to air on Gemini TV from 22 August 2021 to 5 December 2021, with N. T. Rama Rao Jr. as the host.